 I did start getting shards of pain, beyond the neck pain I already began with, while in there.
 Sharp and jarring with the vibrations.
 And the noise became harsher to me.
 But the test, while loud and entirely obnoxious wasn’t long.
 So the migraine itself didn’t begin until after I got out.
 The technician was chatting with me after and I sounded like I had left my brain in there because… sort of got that feeling of slowing brain activity prior to the migraine hitting.
 Where everything is offensive, from light, sound and scents but comprehending language sort of begins to stagger.
 Plus my hearing was sort of… off because a) the tinnitus went nuts with the migraine kicking in and b) I have a wicked sinus cold and sort of muffled hearing as is right now.

-Thankfully I’m not driving myself anywhere these days and my spouse had drove me to this, so no night time driving with a migraine.
+Thankfully I’m not driving myself anywhere these days and my spouse had driven me to this, so no night time driving with a migraine.
 And this is good because my night vision with the persistent migraine auras and photophobia sucks a lot.
 Without adding to that.

 I did however use my yellow shades for this drive.
 Last drive into the city at night I thought ‘too dark for sunglasses, don’t want to not be able to see and fall on the ice again’.
 But the lights were so sharp and painful, as well as the halos and distortions caused by my PMA making light rather harder to see anything else around it.
 Which is why I don’t drive at night, even when I did drive.
 So I tried these yellow shades, which are far too weak for day time, but quite nice at night.
 They just dim the brightness of headlights and streetlights enough that they are not quite so painful and also therefore less distorting because they are not as bright.
 But everything else remains crisp and not too dark for me to see details, so quite effective.
 So I could see quite a bit better wearing them.
 And this made the drive home a lot less aggravating with this migraine.
 Have to control that light sensitivity or the pain can really go nuts in a moving vehicle.
 That is never enjoyable as it is.